 In Newark, Delaware, "estate planning" refers to the process by which a person makes arrangements related to their property after their death.
-It can (and should) also encompass personal issues that might come up immediately before and after a person's death.
+It can (and should) also include personal issues that might come up immediately before and after a person's death.

 Generally, the first thing a person thinks about when they think about estate planning is a will.
-A will dictates what happens to a person's property after they die.
+A will dictates what occurs to a person's property after they die.
 In general, you can leave your property to whomever you want, and attach almost any condition to such gifts.
 In the vast majority of estate plans, a will is the central component.
 It is rarely the only one, however.

 What Type of Estate Plan Do I Need in Newark, Delaware?

 There is one group of unmarried people for whom estate planning in Newark, Delaware is absolutely crucial: adults who are not married, but have a life partner who they'd like to provide for in the event of death.
-There are many rights that automatically attach with marriage, such as the right to inherit if a spouse dies without a will, the right to make medical decisions for the other spouse if they become incapacitated, etc. If you and your partner are, for whatever reason, unable or unwilling to get married, you will have to take several steps to secure these rights, such as granting power of attorney, and writing them into your will.
+There are many rights that automatically attach with marriage, such as the right to inherit if a spouse dies without a will, the right to make medical decisions for the other spouse if they become incapacitated, etc. If you and your partner are, for whatever reason, unable or unwilling to get married, you will have to take several steps to secure these rights, such as authorizing power of attorney, and writing them into your will.

 Individuals who are elderly and/or have a large amount of money in Newark, Delaware are probably more in need of an estate plan than almost anyone else.
 Most people place a lot of value in the peace of mind that comes when they know that the people they love, or the causes they care about, will be taken care of after their death.
-Of course, nobody likes to confront the facts that this process always involves, but it's necessary.
+Of course, nobody likes to confront the facts that this process always involves, but it's crucial.

 Do I Need a Newark, Delaware Estate Planning Attorney?

-Estate planning in Newark, Delaware is not always complicated, but it certainly can be.
+Estate planning in Newark, Delaware is not always convoluted, but it certainly can be.
 In moderately-sized to large estates, with a significant number of potential beneficiaries, it is crucial to have the assistance of an estate planning professional.